J-Issa1/CarFramework-DX11/README.md

 * However, that were to be 45 degrees, they would fall as if they were sliding down a ramp (or something to that effect).

+# Shader

+Also included is a basic shader which takes into account the use of diffuse, ambient and specular lighting.
+It also oks at specular power and light reflection, as well as texuring and camera 'eye' position.

+Texturing has a basic diffuse texture and linear sampler state.